2025 Club Deportivo Universidad Católica season

-The 2025 Club Deportivo Universidad Católica season is the 85th season and the club's 51th consecutive season in the top flight of Chilean football.
-In addition to the domestic league, Universidad Católica are participating in this season's editions of the Copa Chile, and the Copa Sudamericana.
+The 2025 Club Deportivo Universidad Católica season was the 85th season and the club's 51th consecutive season in the top flight of Chilean football.
+In addition to the domestic league, Universidad Católica also competed in the Copa Chile and the Copa Sudamericana.

-This season marks the first season at the club's renovated stadium, Claro Arena.
+This season marked the first to be played at the renovated stadium, Claro Arena.
+The stadium was officially closed in 2022 for redevelopment, during which time the club played its home matches primarily at Estadio Santa Laura.
+On August 23, 2025, the club’s stadium was officially reopened with a 2–0 victory over Unión Española.

+Kits

+Puma enters its second consecutive year as Universidad Católica’s official kit supplier, having succeeded Under Armour at the start of the 2024 season.